rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* McDougall, T.; *Holmes, R.* and Gunn, K.: Ocean models need to parameterise the detrainment from bottom water plumes.
+Submitted to **Ocean Science Letters**.

 * Richet, O.; *Holmes, R.*; Kirezci, E.; Spillman, C.: Mind the gap: providing coastal tide information for the Australian coast.
 Submitted to the **Journal of Southern Hemisphere Earth System Science**.

 * *Holmes, R.*, Griffiths, M., Spillman, C. and Wheeler, M.: Skill of subseasonal-to-seasonal wind and solar radiation forecasts over South-East Asia and Australia for renewable energy applications.
 Submitted to the AMS **Journal of Applied Meteorology and Climatology**.